-As a photographer, storyteller, travel advisor, athlete, and friend, I have taken my love for adventure and people to create Yahnny Bly & Co. which focuses on remote landscapes, physical activity, and culture.
-Immersive travel and building intrinsic synergy with the world involve learning cultural notes and anecdotes from the people we meet, traversing the land and sea with utmost reverence, and relishing local foods and drinks that weave together family recipes, regional history, and folklore.
-Another layer for my appreciation has been cultivated by the opportunity to photograph local merchants, artisans, athletes, events, and public figures from all over the world.
-I believe that photography has more to do with listening and being patient than simply recording life events without purpose.
-Creating stories through photos has allowed me to encapsulate memories in a timeless manner.
-It has been an important element of my mission to build this same kind of experience with trips that will impress unforgettable memories upon our guests.
-Most importantly, I am a friend to those whom I meet along the way.
-We are all here to share the world and as travelers, we are responsible for exercising an ethical approach towards preserving our environment and respect for the diversity that paints humanity with unique beauty.
-As conscientious travelers, we share the story of the world and its history while ushering a new generation to fearlessly continue our journey.
+As a photographer, storyteller, travel advisor, athlete and friend, I apply my love for adventure and people with Yahnny Bly & Co.
+My travel company creates custom journeys to remote landscapes that typically include physical activity.
+But our journeys are immersive as we learn cultural notes and anecdotes from the people we meet while traversing the land and sea with utmost reverence.
+We relish foods and drinks weaved together with family recipes and rich histories.
+During the past 11 years as a travel professional and photographer, I met local merchants, artisans, athletes and public figures who have become great friends.
+It is important to my mission that I build this same kind of experience with custom trips that provide unforgettable memories for my guests.
+Most importantly, I am a friend to those I meet along the way.
+We are all here to share the world and as travelers.
+We are responsible for applying an ethical approach towards preserving our environment and to respect the diversity that paints humanity with unique beauty.
+As mindful travelers, we share the story of the world and its history while ushering a new generation to fearlessly continue our journey.

 Who is Bly in Yahnny Bly?
 The pseudonym was influenced by historical journalist Nellie Bly (1864-1922) who was a pioneer of investigative journalism and America’s first female war correspondent.
 She wrote for several prestigious American newspapers and focused on controversial issues surrounding the plight of the poor, immigrants, and women in America.
 In 1889, she challenged the world to watch her travel without a male escort to beat Jules Verne's fictional character Phileas Fogg from Around The World in Eighty Days.
 The connection I feel with her is purely due to the respect and admiration for her work as a journalist, philanthropist, and having the pure guts to challenge the status quo.